-- (1) Adjusted EBITDA is a non-GAAP measure related to cash earnings and is defined for these purposes as earnings before income taxes, depreciation & amortization (in both cost of sales and general and administration expenses), interest expenses and also excludes certain non-recurring or non-cash expenditure and income. - (2) Non-operating income included interest income and other non-operating income.
+(1) Adjusted EBITDA is a non-GAAP measure related to cash earnings and is defined for these purposes as earnings before income taxes, depreciation & amortization (in both cost of sales and general and administration expenses), interest expenses and also excludes certain non-recurring or non-cash expenditure and income.

+(2) Non-operating income included interest income and other non-operating income.
 Non-operating expenses included loss on foreign exchange and interest expense.

-For the three months ended December 31, 2021,
+For the three months ended March 31, 2022,

-- Revenue for the A2P messaging service segment exceeded the forecast primarily because the Corporation increased pricing to some customers and experienced an increase in volume of messaging traffic by some major customers despite of the outbreak of COVID-19 during the quarter ended December 31, 2021. - Revenue for the Software product and service segment was higher than the forecast primarily because the business activities of this segment improved and were not materially affected much by the outbreak of COVID-19 despite governments imposed restrictions on movements of people and activities of businesses to contain the outbreak. - The actual gross margin of 34.2% for the A2P messaging service segment was higher than forecast because the Corporation increased pricing to customers and experienced an increase in volume of messaging traffic by some major customers. - The actual gross margin of 49.0% for the software product and services segment was higher than forecast because the Corporation increased pricing of its software product and service. - The selling, general and administrative expenses were \$83,078 lower than forecast primarily because of lower staff costs that were forecasted for. - Net profit attributable to shareholders was \$132,319 which improved substantially from the loss of \$121,857 forecasted primarily due to increased in pricing to customers of both the A2P messaging service segment and software product and services segment, and increase in volume of messaging traffic by some major customers that resulted in higher gross margin than forecasted.
-Also, the selling, general and administrative expenses were lower than forecasted.
+- Revenue for the A2P messaging service segment exceeded the forecast primarily because the Corporation increased pricing applicable to certain customers and experienced an increase in volume of messaging traffic by a number of major customers explained by an increase in business activities as a results of an improvement in the COVID-19 pandemic situation and a relaxation or lifting of imposed restrictions on circulation of people and a pick-up of business in the first quarter of 2022. - The actual gross margin of 30.8% for the A2P messaging service segment was higher than forecast because the Corporation increased pricing to customers and experienced an increase in volume of messaging traffic coming from certain major customers. - The actual gross margin of 44.5% for the software product and services segment was higher than forecast because the Corporation increased pricing of its software product and service. - The selling, general and administrative expenses were higher than forecast primarily because of higher staff costs that were not forecasted for.

+Net profit attributable to shareholders was \$75,629 which improved substantially from the net profit of \$1,186 forecasted primarily due to increased in pricing to customers of both the A2P messaging service segment and software product and services segment, and increase in volume of messaging traffic by some major customers that resulted in higher gross margin than forecasted.